Access the Code of Practice online

 Roofs continuous over an apex, such as barrel curved roofs or roofs with prickled ridges, must have adequate ventilation to prevent the accumulation of moisture at the apex.

-Long low pitched roofs will benefit from increased ventilation which may also assist in minimising thermally induced expansion noise.
+Long low-pitched roofs will benefit from increased ventilation which may also assist in minimising thermally induced expansion noise.
 Ventilation typically increases as the roof pitch increases.
 Air movement through the crests depends on the spacing and area of the crests, roof pitch, and overall length of the sheeting.
 Corrugate and trapezoidal roofing provide more ventilation than secret-fix roofing.
 Ventilation through the crests still depends on air being allowed to enter at the eaves and escape at the apex.

-Through or tray section roofs have smaller ventilation channels and may require additional ventilation.
+Trough or tray section roofs have smaller ventilation channels and may require additional ventilation.

 The use of profiled closures at eaves or ridge will create a substantial air barrier and alternative ventilation paths must be created.